A Beautiful Thread: Thomas Hardy in Words and Music

 Romeo and Juliet

-Flabbergast Theatre return to Wilton’s with their award-winning approach to the classics, they bring a fresh and innovative outlook, embracing physicality whilst celebrating the verse and bringing musicality and simplicity to the storytelling.
-This is a tragedy encompassing laughter and tears, beautiful poetry, bawdy jokes and some impressive swashbuckling to boot, expect live music, clowning, mask work and a thoroughly enjoyable evening.
+Flabbergast Theatre return to Wilton’s with their award-winning approach to the classics.
+Romeo and Juliet is brought to life with a fresh and innovative outlook, embracing physicality whilst celebrating the verse and bringing musicality and simplicity to the storytelling.
+This is a tragedy with laughter and tears, beautiful poetry, bawdy jokes and some impressive swashbuckling to boot: expect live music, clowning, mask work and a thoroughly enjoyable evening.

 If you like your Bard brought thoroughly up to date with muscular direction and full-blooded commitment from those on stage then this will give you much pleasure.’ ★★★★ Fairy Powered Productions